 The Gambia may be mainland Africa's smallest nation, but it punches way above its weight in terms of attractions.
-With its glorious low-key beaches, bustling towns that combine colonial architecture and traditional activities and wealth of wildlife, The Gambia is the most approachable of all West African countries.
+With its glorious low-key beaches, bustling towns that combine colonial architecture and traditional activities with a wealth of wildlife, it's perhaps the most approachable of all West African countries.
 What's more, its people are a kind and welcoming bunch, for which many know it as The Smiling Coast.

-Virtually enveloped by its much larger neighbour Senegal (an eccentric legacy of the colonial carve up of Africa), the shard of land comprising The Gambia still retains its own clear identity, and although this accessible Anglophone country's more obvious draw is perhaps the joy of winter sun at good-value rates, its rich history and fascinating mix of cultures make it hard to pigeonhole.
-If you escape the sun loungers you will uncover another side of the country, rich in eco-tourism opportunities, wilderness, wildlife and birdwatching.
+Virtually enveloped by its much larger neighbour Senegal, a legacy of the colonial carve up of Africa, the shard of land comprising The Gambia still retains its own clear identity.
+Although this accessible Anglophone country's more obvious draw is perhaps the joy of winter sun at good-value rates, its rich history and fascinating mix of cultures make it hard to pigeonhole.
+If you escape the sun loungers you will uncover another side of the country, rich in eco-tourism opportunities, wilderness, wildlife and bird watching.

-Visitors keen to experience West African music and rural culture may head off the beaten track and up-country to simple, traditional villages - there are always vibrant festivals, events full of traditional drumming, energetic dancing as well as customary wrestling matches, going on.
-But, for many, it is The Gambia's idyllic cocktail of sunny days, warm welcomes and relaxing Atlantic beach resorts which lures them to this little slice of Africa.
+Visitors keen to experience West African music and rural culture may head off the beaten track and up-country to simple, traditional villages.
+All year round you'll find vibrant festivals, events full of traditional drumming, energetic dancing as well as customary wrestling matches.
+But for many, it is The Gambia's idyllic cocktail of sunny days, warm welcomes and relaxing Atlantic beach resorts that lures them to this little slice of Africa.